Danielfordd/consider_the_drink/readme.md

 The cocktails that are rendered on the page are returned from an ascynchronous fetch call to the Django API.
 The cocktail sort function accepts 4 parameters, page number, quantity, sort, and tags passed with the fetch call.

 Pagination is acheived through slicing the cocktail query set where start = (multiplying quantity * page -1) and end = (start + quantity).
-When a user clicks a new page it re-fetches the Django backend.
+When a user clicks a new page it re-fetches the Django API.

 ```bash
 Cocktail.objects.all().order_by(sort_by)[start:end]
 ```

 Alphabetical sort is acheived through the "A-Z" and "Z-A" select field.
-When the select changes it sends a new fetch request to the Django sorting function.
+When the select changes it sends a new fetch request to the Django API sorting function.
 If the value is "A-Z" it makes sets the variable sort_by and passes it into .order_by()

 ```bash
     sort_by = ""